sedlund/rgrc/README.md

 A fast, Rust-based command-line tool that colorizes the output of other commands using regex-based rules with advanced count/replace functionality, similar to the classic `grc` (Generic Colouriser) utility.

-**Latest Features**: Full implementation of count/replace functionality with backreference support, advanced matching controls (once/more/stop), and optimized performance with intelligent caching.
+**Latest Features**: Full implementation of count/replace functionality with backreference support, advanced matching controls (once/more/stop), optimized performance with intelligent caching, real-time output buffering for interactive commands, and embedded configuration files for portable deployment.

 ## Features

 - 🚀 **High Performance**: Written in Rust with optimized regex-based colorization
 - 🎨 **Rich Colorization**: Supports ANSI colors, styles, and attributes with count/replace functionality
-- 🔧 **Flexible Configuration**: Compatible with grc/grcat configuration files
+- 🔧 **Flexible Configuration**: Compatible with grc/grcat configuration files; supports embedded configurations for portable deployment
 - 🐚 **Shell Integration**: Generates aliases for popular commands
 - 📖 **Comprehensive**: Supports 80+ pre-configured commands
 - ⚡ **Advanced Matching**: Regex-based rules with intelligent caching, pattern optimization, and advanced count/replace controls